leegee/test-react-openlayers-ufo/README.md

   # After installing the DB and editing the config:
   npm install

-  # Either
+  # For dev, either
   npm run dev:api &
   npm run dev:client

-  # Or to do both via 'concurrently':
+  # or to do both via 'concurrently':
   npm start

+  # For production
+  npm run build -ws
 ```

 ## Description